City of Houston announces ‘Reading With a Rapper’ to challenge low literacy rates

-Houston (KIAH)- The city of Houston’s literacy program, Reading With A Rapper™, has announced the kickoff of #TurnTexasYellow.
+HOUSTON (KIAH) — The city of Houston’s literacy program, Reading With A Rapper, has announced the kickoff of #TurnTexasYellow.
 It’s in partnership with the Mayor’s Office of Cultural Affairs (MOCA), HTV, HISDTV and HCCTV.

 “This partnership with Reading with a Rapper will enhance our ability to continue making a difference in literacy through the arts,” says Mayor Sylvester Turner.
 “This work is significant because low literacy affects the entire family and every area of the economy.
 We can make systemic changes and need organizations like this creatively impacting our youth while lifting up local musicians.”